pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

     ```
 ## PingData image certificate rotation

-As mentioned above, for PingData products there are variables for truststore and keystore.
-Inorder to change the certs, you would need to change/update the contents in the profile or secret store.
-Once you updated the contents, restart the server and the changes will be picked up automatically after the server restarts.
-If you are having multiple certs on the keystore, you can make use of the above mentioned "CERTFICATE_NICKNAME" variable to specify the certificate and the container will pick up that cert from the list of certs in the KEYSTORE_FILE.
-It's best recommended to do a rolling update to prevent any downtime so that other servers will be up when one goes down.
-Make sure that other server in the cluster have enough capacity to handle the load.
+As mentioned above, for PingData products, there are variables for Truststore and Keystore.
+To change certificates, you'll need to update the contents in the server profile or secret store.
+Once you update the contents, restart the server.
+The changes will be picked up automatically after the server restarts.
+If you have multiple certificates on the Keystore, you can use the above-mentioned "CERTIFICATE_NICKNAME" variable to specify the certificate.
+The container will pick up that certificate from the list in the KEYSTORE_FILE.
+Perform a rolling update to prevent downtime.
+This ensures that other servers will be available when one goes down.
+Verify that other servers in the cluster have enough capacity to handle the increased load.

-## Non-PingData image cerfificates
+## Non-PingData image certificates

-For non-PingData images, such as PingAccess and PingFederate, the certificates are managed withing the product configs.
+For non-PingData images, such as PingAccess and PingFederate, the certificates are managed within the product configurations.